turingschool-examples/javascript-foundations/README.md

 Each exercise emphasizes the fundamentals of object oriented programming in JavaScript.

-To begin, `cd` into each of the directories and follow the instructions in the README.
+To begin, fork this repo, clone the fork to your local machine, then `cd` into each of the directories and follow the instructions in the README.

 1. Mythical Creatures
 2. Objects and Functions